apache/arrow/docs/source/format/StatisticsSchema.rst

    * - key
      - ``dictionary<indices: int32, dictionary: utf8>``
      - ``false``
+     - The string key is the name of the statistic.
+Dictionary-encoding is used for efficiency as the same statistic may be repeated for different columns.
-     - Statistics key is string.
-Dictionary is used for efficiency.
-Different keys are assigned for exact value and approximate value.
-Also see the separate description below for statistics key.
+       Different keys are assigned for exact and approximate statistic values.
+Each statistic has their own description below.
    * - items
      - ``dense_union``
      - ``false``